 Many patients with IBS also experience chronic fatigue, painful menstrual periods, increased urinary frequency, headaches, and poor sleep.

-As IBS symptoms can also be due to other, more serious gastrointestinal diseases, a medical examination is strongly recommended.
+Since IBS symptoms can also be due to other, more serious gastrointestinal diseases, a medical examination is strongly recommended.

 How is IBS usually treated?

-Most of the symptoms of Irritable Bowel Syndrome are usually affected by changes in our diet and lifestyle.
+The good news here is that most of the symptoms of Irritable Bowel Syndrome are usually affected by changes in our diet and lifestyle.

 While we cannot give universal advice, the first step in trying to control the symptoms of IBS is to build a healthy and balanced diet aiming at: